 In the village you can find many taverns, offering traditional but also international dishes, bars, cafes, shops and boutiques, which will invite you to short strolls through the little streets.

 Surrounded by mountains and hills, Agia Pelagia lies right in the middle of Crete which makes it easy to be used as a base for tours and excursions around Crete Island.
 The town is surrounded by 9 smaller sandy and rocky beaches and the central bay.
 The smaller bays are reached easily by foot for those who prefer more privacy rather than big beaches.

-Near Agia Pelagia you will find some interesting places to visit, like the Minoan Palace of Knossos, the archeological Museum of Heraklion, the traditional villages of Achlada, Fodele and Anogia up to the highest mountain of Crete “Psiloritis” (2.456m high).
+Near Agia Pelagia you will find some interesting places to visit, like the Minoan Palace of Knossos, the Archaeological Museum of Heraklion, the traditional villages of Achlada, Fodele and Anogia up to the highest mountain of Crete “Psiloritis” (2.456m high).

 Swimming is good here – the bay is partly protected from the open sea, so even when the summer wind roughs the sea along the Crete coasts, you will find calm waters here.
-The central beach offers beach bars, scuba diving, jet-skis and other water sports.
-Relax and sunbathe, paint, write and enjoy the beach bars and small local tavernas surrounding the beach front!
+The central beach offers beach bars, scuba diving, jet skis and other water sports.
+Relax and sunbathe, paint, write and enjoy the beach bars and small local tavernas surrounding the beachfront!
 Souvenir shops selling alabaster and lots of other souvenirs!